Alex Kirilloff Player Props: Twins vs. Mariners

 Alex Kirilloff At The Plate

-- Kirilloff has had an RBI in 16 games this year (27.6%), including four multi-RBI outings (6.9%).
-He has also driven in three or more of his team's runs in one contest.
+- Kirilloff has had an RBI in 17 games this season (28.8%), including four multi-RBI outings (6.8%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.